chchen123/pytpc/doc/prelims.rst

    pip install virtualenvwrapper   # sudo might be required

 An introduction and walkthrough to using the virtualenvwrapper tool can be found `here <https://virtualenvwrapper.readthedocs.io/en/latest/>`__.
 To use virtual environments, place the following lines in your .bashrc or .profile file.
 The first line sets the Python interpreter for your virtual environments to python3.6.
-The last line is a path to your shell startup file and you should change it depending on where virtualenvwrapper was installed by pip.
+The last line is a path to your shell startup file, and you should change it depending on where virtualenvwrapper was installed by pip.

 .. code-block:: shell

-   VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python3.6
+   VIRTUALENVWRAPPER_PYTHON=$(which python3.6)
    export WORKON_HOME=$HOME/.virtualenvs
    source /usr/local/bin/virtualenvwrapper.sh